andreasmcdermott/andreasmcdermott.github.io/_posts/2013-05-30-Creating-a-new-web-application.md

 on AppHarbor with the database on CloudBird I choose the Client version instead.
 I will get back to the code to setup RavenDB in a future post.

 ##AngularJs
-I decide to add AngularJs via Google's CDN.
+I decide to add AngularJs using Google's CDN.

 ##Initial layout file
  My layout file now looks like this: